COM105 Fundamentals of Public Speaking (3)

 Employing various theoretical frameworks, students study and apply successful communication strategies and outcomes in the corporate or organizational setting.

 COM435 Persuasion (3)

-Students will examine classical and contemporary theories on the process of influencing human behavior through persuasive communication in terms of politics, social causes, advertising, and interpersonal relationships.
+Students will examine classical and contemporary theories on the process of influencing human behavior through persuasive communication in terms of old and new media.

 COM450 Theories of Rhetoric (3)

-A seminar that deals with the major theoretical approaches to the study of rhetoric with a particular focus upon philosophical and humanistic influences in speech-communication.
+A seminar that deals with the major theoretical approaches to the study of rhetoric with a particular focus upon philosophical and humanistic influences in communication.